biodash/biodash.github.io/content/codeclub/S04E15/index.md

 ### Exploring variation in a categorical variable

-Let's say we want to see how many diamonds there are for each `cut`.
-When we printed the first lines of the dataframe above, we could see that this variable has values like `Ideal`, `Premium`, and `Good`: this is therefore a "categorical" and not a "continuous" variable.
+Let's say we want to see how many diamonds there are for each value of `cut`.
+When we printed the first lines of the dataframe above, we could see that `cut` has values like `Ideal`, `Premium`, and `Good`: this is therefore a "categorical" and not a "continuous" variable.

 We could also see that the data type indication for `cut` was `<ord>`, which is short for *ordered factor*.
 In R, categorical variables can be represented not just as character strings or integers, but also as **factors**.
-Factors have a defined set of *levels* (e.g. the levels `Ideal` or `Premium` for the factor `cut`), and those levels can be given a custom order, which for instance is handy when plotting.
+Factors have a defined set of *levels* (e.g. the levels `Ideal` or `Premium` for the factor `cut`), and those levels can be given a custom order.
+That is handy when plotting or when you need to set a reference level in a model.

 To quickly see all values that `cut` can take on, and their frequencies, we can use the [`count()`](https://dplyr.tidyverse.org/reference/count.html) function that we've previously seen: